elimadsen/Send-System-Info/README.md

 # Send-System-Info

+written in applescript.

-app that grabs information from computer that it is run on and sends to a desired location
+app that grabs information from the computer that it is run on and sends that info to a desired location.